Loss Carryback - Explained

 Loss carryback refers to a situation where a company faces a net operating loss and decides to apply it to the tax returns of the previous year.
 This leads to a reduced tax bill for the year this loss is carried back to since it lowers the tax liabilities experienced in that year.
 The net operating loss (NOL) refers to the loss portion in the current year that can be applied to previous tax years or future years.
 A taxpayer who owns a business incurs this loss.

-A Little More on Net Operating Loss (NOL) Carryback
+How Does a Net Operating Loss (NOL) Carryback Work?

 When calculating this loss some items are excluded, and they are: